jszpila/BoilerPlus/README.md

 			/jade			// Compiles to ./public/
 				/templates	// Compiles to ./public/templates
 			/less			// Compiles to ./public/css
-		/tests				// Unit tests live here
+				/main		// LESS files to compile to their own CSS files /partials	// LESS files included by other files /tests				// Unit tests live here

 ## TODO